[by Kendall Walters and Will Woods]

 Designed by Harold Cullerne, the Hollywood is a streamlined concrete Art Deco theatre notable for hieroglyphic decorations on its roof-line, a ticket booth decorated in black and gold tile and colourful neon signage.

 Before its closure 2011, the Hollywood was the oldest family-owned and operated cinema in Canada.
+After several years under threat of development, the latest news is it will soon re-open as a multi-use art and community venue.
+Huzzah!

 The Hollywood is categorized as a “B” building on the city’s heritage register.
 It is recognized as, “a good example of art deco style and for having social and cultural value.”